 Boston College and the Center for Christian-Jewish Learning are pleased to announce the reappointment of Dr. Jesper Svartvik to the 2021-2022 Corcoran Visiting Chair in Christian-Jewish Relations.

-The activities of the Center for Christian-Jewish Learning are guided by Rabbi Dr. Ruth Langer, Professor of Jewish Studies and Interim Director of the Center, and Dr. Camille Fitzpatrick Markey, Center Associate Director.
+The activities of the Center for Christian-Jewish Learning are guided by the Rev. Dr. Daniel Joslyn-Siemiatkoski, Kraft Family Professor and Center Director; Rabbi Dr. Ruth Langer, Professor of Jewish Studies and Center Associate Director; and Dr. Camille Fitzpatrick Markey, Center Associate Director.